SomehowLiving/lootDrop/issue.md

 ```

 ## ✅ Conditions at Time of Call
-Giveaway has ended
+Giveaway has ended,
-Maximum participants reached
+Maximum participants reached,
-The caller is the creator
+The caller is the creator,
 Chainlink VRF is used (v2+)

+### And they meet still the error persists..